-My Little Falls is a micro-local daily newspaper.
+My Little Falls is a micro-local media company.
 Its mission is to generate interest in the community and connect residents in a more meaningful way by facilitating deeper conversations about how news and events will shape the future of Little Falls New York.

-It’s a whole new form of media-rich content developed specifically for today’s mobile lifestyle and devices.
+It’s a whole new form of media-rich content developed specifically for today’s mobile lifestyle and listeners.

 The founders of My Little Falls